ramakrishnareddy9/Stack-Hack/CERTIFICATE_TEMPLATE_GUIDE.md

   1. Search for "Certificate" templates
   2. Customize the design
   3. Leave blank spaces for Name, Event, Date
-  4. Download as PDF
+  4. Download as PNG (recommended) or JPG

 - **Microsoft Word/PowerPoint**
   1. Create your certificate design
-  2. Save/Export as PDF
+  2. Save/Export as PNG or JPG

 - **Adobe Illustrator/Photoshop**
   1. Design your certificate
-  2. Export as PDF
+  2. Export as PNG (high quality, 300 DPI)

 - **Google Docs/Slides**
   1. Create certificate layout
-  2. Download as PDF
+  2. Download as PNG or JPG

 ### 3. **Design Best Practices**